 Committee Site Visit Report:

-On (date) , at (time) , (committee members present, Historic Pres ervation Officer, Histor ic Preservation S Specialist, and other persons present) visite d the (histe pric property name) at (historic property ad dress) We verified the (For Nominations Committee, cite c ategory: A, B, C, D, and l/or E title; For (COAs and Special Valuations, cite the work) and a re in agreement with the findings of f fact.
-Nom nination to the Sp okane Req ister of Historic Places Motion:
+On, at,

+visited the at

+We verified the

+and are/are not in agreement with the findings of fact.

+Nomination to the Spokane Register of Historic Places Motion:

-I move, based on the Findings of Fact, the (historic property name)
+I move, based on the Findings of Fact, the

-at (historic property address) is eligible under category A,B,C,D, and/or E, and recommend for approval by the City Council (or County Commissioners) to be placed on the Spokane Register of Historic Places.
+at is/is not eligible under category ,

+and recommend for approval by the City Council (or County Commissioners) to be placed

+on the Spokane Register of Historic Places.

 Nomination to the National Register of Historic Places Motion:

-I move, based on the Findings of Fact, the (historic property name) at (historic property address) meets criterion (single category) [criteria (multipl e categories)] A,B,C, and/or D , therefore, recommend for approval to be placed on the National Register of Historic Places.
+I move, based on the Findings of Fact, the

+at meets criterion (single category)

+[criteria (multiple categories)] , therefore, recommend/do not

+recommend for approval to be placed on th

-Certificate of Appropriateness Motion:
+Certificate of Appropriateness Mo tion:

-I move, based on the Findings of Fact, the Spokane Historic Register Management Agreement, and the Secretary of the Interior's Standards for Rehabilitation the application for a certificate of appropriateness to (historic property name) at (historic property address) be approved.
+I move, based on the Findings of Fact, the Spokane Historic Register Management

+Agreement, and the Secretary of the Interior's Standards for Rehabilitation the application

+for a certificate of appropriateness to at

+be approved/denied.

 For specific work requirements add:

-with the following modifications (stipulate the work and whether the Historic Preservation
+with the following modifications

-Officer will approve administratively, or, only historic materials may be used, etc.)

-Demolition Permit (Historic District or Central Business District) Motion:
+Demolition Permit (Historic Dis trict or Central Business District)

+Motion:

-I move, based on the Findings of Fact and consideration of the nation register criteria 36 CFR 60 that the (historic property name) at (historic property address) is/is not eligible for the National Register.
+I move, based on the Findings of Fact and consideration of the nation register criteria 36

+CFR 60 that the at

+is/is not eligible for the National Register.

 Special Valuation Motion:

-I move, based on the Findings of Fact, the Spokane Historic Register Management Agreement, and the Secretary of the Interior's Standards for Rehabilitation the application for Special Valuation of (historic property name) at (historic property address) be approved.
+I move, based on the Findings of Fact, the Spokane Historic Register Manageme

+Agreement, and the Secretary of the Interior's Standards for Rehabilitation the application

+for Special Valuation ofatat

+be approved/denied.

 Add for administrative review:

 ; pending administrative review of the revised application and documentation.

 Add for stipulated item revisions:

 ; pending revision of the application to [include or remove] the following:

 Tabling a Motion:

 I move that we temporarily table this item until and move on to the next item.